-Poplar bud gall mite are tiny members of the eriophyid mite family, about .2 mm. long.
-Microscopic though they are, the insects can do significant esthetic damage to trees like poplars, cottonwoods and aspens.
+Poplar bud gall mite are tiny members of the eriophyid mite family, about .2 millimeters long.
+Microscopic though they are, the insects can do significant esthetic damage to trees like poplars, cottonwoods, and aspens.
 If you have these poplar tree pests, you’ll want to read up on procedures for getting rid of eriophyid mites on poplars.

 Insects on Poplar Trees

 If you see woody galls developing on the leaf buds of your poplars, you’re probably dealing with poplar tree pests called bud gall mites.
 Galls are cauliflower-textured growths you see developing in the branches of your trees.

 These mites stop leaf buds from growing the normal leaves and stems you might expect from a poplar tree.
 Instead, gall mites on poplar trees cause the buds to develop into woody galls, usually less than 2 inches (5 cm.) in diameter.
 The mites spend most of their lives inside the galls.

 Poplar bud gall mites spend the entire winter inside the galls and sometimes under bud scales as well.
 They become active in April and stay active until October.
 From May through August, mites move from the galls to leaf buds, where they form new galls.

 The gall mites on poplar trees can stay active for four seasons.
 Although the poplar tree pests do not have wings, they are small enough to drift on wind currents to nearby trees.
 Some also get a ride to other trees by clinging to birds or bigger insects.